 Another peaceful site is the Furman University Asian Garden, located on Furman’s campus and open daily with no charge.
 Furman has a long-term exchange program with Kansai Gaidai University in Osaka, Japan, and the garden–including a small teahouse–reflects those ties.

 After all that sightseeing, take in dinner at one of Greenville’s romantic downtown restaurants.
 Highly recommended are Larkin’s on the River and Passerelle, overlooking Falls Park.
 A bit further afield are Stella’s Southern Bistro in Simpsonville and Giovanni’s at the Woodruff Gallery.

-Cap off the night with either a decadent dessert from The Chocolate Shop, featuring homemade cookies and candies, or–for some evening entertainment, take in either Café and Then Some, a dinner-comedy theater, or some relaxing jazz at Blues Boulevard Jazz Club.
+Cap off the night with either a decadent dessert from The Chocolate Shoppe, featuring homemade cookies and candies, or for some evening entertainment, try either Café and Then Some, a dinner-comedy theater, or some relaxing jazz at Blues Boulevard Jazz Club.

 Afterward, retreat to your comfy B&B for a good night’s sleep and a hearty breakfast in the morning.
 Then start planning your next romantic getaway in Greenville; chances are you still haven’t seen it all.